pytest-dev/pytest-play/README.rst

 .. image:: https://codecov.io/gh/pytest-dev/pytest-play/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/pytest-dev/pytest-play

-``pytest-play`` is a pytest_ plugin that let you **play** a YAML_ file (e.g., `test_login.yml`) describing some actions and assertions.
-You can extend ``pytest-play`` with your own commands thanks to its pluggable architecture.
-So ``pytest-play`` is not yet another testing framework again: it only extends the pytest_ framework with another paradigm.
+``pytest-play`` is a codeless, generic, pluggable and extensible **automation tool**, not necessarily **test automation** only, based on the fantastic pytest_ test framework that let you define and execute YAML_ files containing scripts or test scenarios through actions and assertions that can be implemented and managed even by **non technical users**:

+* automation (not necessarily test automation).
+You can build a set of actions on a single file (e.g, call a JSON based API endpoint, perform an action if a condition matches) or a test automation project with many test scenarios.

+  So not only test automation, for example you can create always fresh test data on demand supporting manual testing activities, build a live simulator and so on

+* codeless, or better almost codeless.
+If you have to write assertions against action results or some conditional expressions you need a very basic knowledge of Python or Javascript expressions with a smooth learning curve (something like ``variables['foo'] == 'bar'``)

+* generic.
+It is not yet again another automation tool for browser automation only, API only, etc.
+  You can drive a browser, perform some API calls, make database queries and/or make assertions using the same tool for different technologies

+  So there are several free or not free testing frameworks or automation tools and many times they address just one single area testing needs and they are not extensible: API testing only, UI testing only and so on.
+It could be fine if you are testing a web only application like a CMS but if you are dealing with a reactive IoT application you might something more, make cross actions or cross checks against different systems or build something of more complex upon ``pytest-play``

+* powerful.
+It is not yet again another test automation tool, it only extends the pytest_ framework with another paradigm and inherits a lot of good stuff (test data decoupled by test implementation that let you write once and executed many times the same scenario thanks to native parametrization support, reporting, integration with test management tools, many useful command line options, browsers and remote Selenium grids integration, etc)

+* pluggable and extensible.
+Let's say you need to interact with a system not yet supported by a ``pytest-play`` plugin, you can write by your own or pay someone for you.
+In addition there is a scaffolding tool that let you implement your own command: https://github.com/davidemoro/cookiecutter-play-plugin

+* easy to use.
+Why YAML?
+Easy to read, easy to write, simple and standard syntax, easy to be validated and no parentheses hell.
+Despite there are no recording tools (not yet) for browser interaction or API calls, the documentation based on very common patterns let you copy, paste and edit command by command with no pain

+* free software.
+It's an open source project based on the large and friendly pytest_ community

 See at the bottom of the page the third party plugins that extends ``pytest-play``:

 * `Third party pytest-play plugins`_

-There are several testing frameworks or automation tools.
-Sometimes they address just one single area testing needs: API testing only, UI testing only and so on.
-It could be fine if you are testing a web only application like a CMS but if you are dealing with a live IoT application you might need to simulate some device activities while testing your reactive UI (eg: last positions or alarms updates), make some cross level checks (not only check the UI but also API for example), quickly create some preconditions or contents needed by your UI scenarios for reactive applications (I am on the assets page, there is not asset X, you create an asset X, the asset X automatically appears in your asset listing), pure API testing (HTTP actions, assertions on response and database storage layer), create always fresh test data on demand supporting manual testing activities or build some device simulator activities during a demo or your exploratory testing sessions.

-So pytest-play_ is a all in one testing framework: you can build automated test scenarios that combine different kind of interactions for different testing levels.

-With pytest-play_ you will be able to create automated test suites with no or very little Python knowledge: a file ``test_XXX.yml`` (e.g., ``test_something.yml``. ``test_`` and ``.yml`` matter) will be automatically recognized and executed without having to touch any ``*.py`` module.
-You can run a single scenario with ``pytest test_XXX.yml`` or running the entire suite filtering by name or keyword markers.

-Despite ``pytest-play`` was born with native support for JSON format, ``pytest-play``>=2.0 versions will support YAML only.

 How it works
 ------------

 Depending on your needs and skills you can choose to use pytest-play programmatically writing some Python code or following a Python-less approach.

+As said before with pytest-play_ you will be able to create automated test suites with no or very little Python knowledge: a file ``test_XXX.yml`` (e.g., ``test_something.yml``. ``test_`` and ``.yml`` matter) will be automatically recognized and executed without having to touch any ``*.py`` module.
+You can run a single scenario with ``pytest test_XXX.yml`` or running the entire suite filtering by name or keyword markers.

+Despite ``pytest-play`` was born with native support for JSON format, ``pytest-play``>=2.0 versions will support YAML only.

 Python-less (pure YAML)
 =======================